 So they don't have what they're doing is they're investigating the seamy underbelly of American politics, the kind of stuff that goes on in campaigns.

-And even if Muller had his dream version of events here, let's say Waike Leaks was in contact with Jerry Corsi, who was in contact with Stone, who told the president that they had Hillary Clinton or uh John Podesta's emails.
+And even if Mueller had his dream version of events here, let's say Wike Leaks was in contact with Jerry Corsi, who was in contact with Stone, who told the president that they had Hillary Clinton or John Podesta's emails.

 What's the crime?

-Because I don't think anybody knew it was there.
+Because I don't think anybody knew it was in there.

-So look, this is important because I'm I'm watching all of this and I'm asking myself, what is okay, somebody says that they have something that is damning op research that's going to hurt the other party.
+So this is important because I'm watching all of this and I'm asking myself, what is, okay, somebody says that they have something that is damning op research that's going to hurt the other party.

-Now, I think if 435 members of Congress, 100 U.S. Senators get a phone call, and the phone call says, no, we got information that is damaging to your opponent.
+Now, I think if 435 members of Congress, 100 U.S. senators get a phone call and the phone call says, oh, we got information that is damaging to your opponent.

 Do you agree with me?